(Courtesy of Les Adams)

 On the trail of Verna Hillie and family.

-Family Search (free), Ancestry.com (subscription), and trade/fan magazines have more on Verna Hillie and family.
-Am still unclear on the number of marriages to first husband Frank Gill.
+Family Search (free), Ancestry.com (subscription), Connecticut Death Index, trade/fan publications, and other sources have more on Verna Hillie and family.
+Am still unclear (confused) on the number of marriages to first husband Frank Gill.

-The Internet Movie Database (IMDb) has more Verna's brother Edward Hillie and his television work in production management and assistant directing on episodes of I Spy, Joey Bishop Show, Andy Griffith show, Gomer Pyle, lots more: http://www.imdb.com/name/nm0384977
+The Internet Movie Database (IMDb) has more on Verna's brother Edward Hillie and his television work in production management and assistant directing on episodes of I Spy, Joey Bishop Show, Andy Griffith show, Gomer Pyle, more: https://www.imdb.com/name/nm0384977/

-In addition to extensive radio work, Frank Gill also wrote for movies and early television (the Gale Storm Show, Jackie Cooper's The People's Choice My Little Margie, more): http://www.imdb.com/name/nm0318602
+In addition to extensive radio work, Frank Gill also wrote for movies and early television (the Gale Storm Show, Jackie Cooper's The People's Choice, My Little Margie, more): https://www.imdb.com/name/nm0318602/